History Part II: 1964-1979

 And so the seeds of what would become a national deinstitutionalization movement were sown, setting the stage for years of work by the next generation of advocates at The Arc.

-In the 15 years immediately following the organization of The Arc – Jefferson, Clear Creek & Gilpin Counties, our local community and our nation underwent an epic shift in what we believed about and how we treated people with intellectual and developmental disabilities.
+In the 15 years immediately following the organization of The Arc – Jefferson, Clear Creek & Gilpin Counties, our local community and our nation underwent an epic shift in what we believed about and how we treated people with I/DD.

-Today, in 2011, it is nearly impossible for a new generation of young parents to comprehend how far we’ve come.
+Today, it is nearly impossible for a new generation of young parents to comprehend how far we’ve come.
 Yes, many young parents are aware that institutionalization was common in the past, but very few understand how recent that past was.
-Although institutionalization peaked nationwide in 1967, children were still being placed in Colorado institutions well into the 1970s… about the same time these new parents were themselves being born.
+Although institutionalization peaked nationwide in 1967, children were still being placed in Colorado institutions well into the 1970s.

 Largely due to the work of The Arc, in one generation, the community began to embrace people with I/DD, helping to integrate them into the community through the creation and expansion of community-based programs funded by the state.
 While these gains were impressive, there was and continues to be a need to build additional supports to help people with disabilities achieve full inclusion in the community.